Dopetwist/Dopetwist/README.md

 ## 👋 Hello, I'm Jonathan

-I use modern Frontend and Backend Technologies to build seamless and dynamic web experiences.
+I have a great passion for using modern Frontend and Backend Technologies to build seamless and dynamic web experiences.

 - My current expertise include;